 Sign up to gain access to thousands of marketing resources!
 Don’t worry … It’s FREE!

-Here are just a few highlights from my conversation with John:
+Here are just a few highlights from our conversation:

-John and I talked about much more, including brand engagement and experiential marketing, such as on-site restaurants and public cooking classes, and so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
+Mark and I talked about much more, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
 Of course, you can also subscribe to the Marketing Smarts podcast in iTunes or via RSS and never miss an episode!

 Music credit: Noam Weinstein.

 This marketing podcast was created and published by MarketingProfs.

 Kerry O’Shea Gorgone is director of product strategy, training, at MarketingProfs.
 She’s also a speaker, writer, attorney, and educator.
 She hosts and produces the weekly Marketing Smarts podcast.
 To contact Kerry about being a guest on Marketing Smarts, send her an email.
 You can also find her on Twitter (@KerryGorgone) and her personal blog.